ErpNetDocs/tech/advanced/document-amounts/determination-and-recording.md

 # Additional amounts determination and recording

-These amounts are recorded in the **Аdditional Amounts** panel, which can be found in the following documents:
+These amounts are recorded in the **Аdditional Amounts** panel, found in the following documents:

 - Sales orders
 - Invoice orders